Reading the landscape of Lingít Aaní

 Glacier day, 20220924.
 Photo by Bruce Simonson

-First two classes: Getting used to maps & navigation
+First 2 classes: Getting used to maps & navigation

 We kicked off the course with custom geopdfs, centered on Áak’w, little lake (Auke Lake), and University of Alaska Southeast campus, launchpad for our quest to understand the shape of Áak’w & T’aaḵú Aaní.